Medical Assistant Training Schools

 What Is a Medical Assistant?

-The simple answer is that medical assistants are health care workers who work alongside physicians and other medical professionals to help provide quality care to patients.
-The more in-depth answer is that they are multi-tasking experts who are able to provide assistance to both health care professionals and patients by performing administrative, clinical, laboratory, and direct patient care tasks.
+Medical assistants are health care workers who work alongside physicians and other medical professionals to help provide quality care to patients.
+They are also multi-tasking experts who assist health care professionals and patients by performing administrative, clinical, laboratory, and direct patient care tasks.

 Here is a detailed list of the types of responsibilities typically held in this role: